AED Guidelines for Parishes and Schools

 OSHA estimates that approximately 890 deaths from coronary heart disease occur outside of the hospital or emergency room every day.
 Most of these deaths are due to the sudden loss of heart function or sudden cardiac death.
 The National Athletic Trainers’ Association estimates that more than 100 young athletes die each year in sports-related incidents and that close to half of these deaths are attributed to sudden cardiac death.
 According to the CDC, death from sudden cardiac arrest is preventable if a bystander quickly retrieves and applies an Automated External Defibrillators (AED).

 AEDs are specialized medical devices designed to recognize and treat certain potentially lethal heart rhythms in the setting of a cardiac arrest.
 AEDs deliver an electrical shock to persons in ventricular fibrillation or ventricular tachycardia, providing auditory and visual prompts to assist first responders in treating a cardiac arrest.
-OSHA notes that defibrillation is just one part of treatment that also incudes calling for emergency medical assistance and cardiopulmonary resuscitation (CPR), but early defibrillation is the most critical of all the steps because it is definitive therapy for ventricular fibrillation.
+OSHA notes that defibrillation is just one part of treatment that also includes calling for emergency medical assistance and cardiopulmonary resuscitation (CPR), but early defibrillation is the most critical of all the steps because it is definitive therapy for ventricular fibrillation.

 Time is the most critical factor in survival: